Corporate-Owned Life Insurance in Alberta

 • Free up trapped retained earnings that would otherwise face significant tax on withdrawal

 These aren't products.
 They're outcomes.
-The product (whole life, universal life, term-to-100) is the tool used to achieve them.
-Choosing the wrong tool — or designing it poorly — wastes the opportunity.
+The product (whole life, universal life, term-to-100) is the tool for getting there.
+Picking the wrong tool or designing it poorly wastes the opportunity.

 Tax planning documents for Alberta corporate-owned life insurance strategy